alexellis/jaas/README.md

 * Running jaas in a container

-You can also run alexellis2/jaas in a container, but the syntax becomes slightly more verbose:
+You can also run `jaas` in a container, but the syntax becomes slightly more verbose:

 ```
 # docker build -t jaas .